open-plan-tool/documentation/docs/index.rst

  :width: 100%

-You will be asked to provide the required data via individual data, a collection of csv files or a unique JSON file with particular format.
+You will be asked to provide the required data via individual data entry, a collection of csv files or a unique JSON file with particular format.
 The input data is split into the following categories:
 Project description, which entails the general information regarding the project (country, coordinates, etc.), as well as the economic data such as the discount factor, project duration, or tax;
 System configuration, in which the user specifies the technical and financial data of each asset;
 Constrains, are a fundamental part of the definition of the linear problem and describe the degree of autonomy and the share of renewable energies.
 This set of input data is then translated to a linear programming problem, also known as a constrained optimization problem.
 The open-plan-tool is based on the multi-vector simulator (MVS), which in turn is based on the oemof-solph python library, with which a problem is described by specifying an objective function to minimize annual energy supply costs, decision variables and limits and constraints.

-The simulation outputs are also separated into categories: KPI indicators, economic results and technical results (that include the optimized capacities and dispatch of each asset).
+The simulation outputs are also separated into categories: KPIs, economic results and technical results (that include the optimized capacities and dispatch of each asset).

 Explore what open-plan-tool has to offer: